Timendus/frugal/README.md

 ### websites.txt

-This is a plain text file with URLs, one per line, of the websites that you wish to have availeble offline.
+This is a plain text file with URLs, one per line, of the websites that you wish to have available offline.
 It's used as an input file for `wget -i`.

 ### links.json